Dragon Boat Festival & Race in Malaysia

 As with the other boat races held in Penang and Putrajaya, Sabah Dragon Boat Race also attracts international participants.
 The event, however, is a much scaled down version of the race in Penang and Putrajaya.

-It covers the 200 meter and 800 meter race distance, unlike in Penang and Putrajaya that had 500 meter as the longest race distance.
+But it covers the 200-meter and 800-meter race distance, unlike in Penang and Putrajaya that had 500-meter as the longest race distance.

-Although the smallest boat is for 12-crew team, the longest boat is for 20-crew team only, unlike the Penang and Putrajaya race that had 22-crew team.
+The smallest boat is for a 12-crew team, the longest boat is for a 20-crew team.
+The Penang and Putrajaya events had races for a 22-crew team.

-It is also in its 29th edition and is one of the major sporting events in the state, besides the Mt Kinabalu International Climbathon Adventure Series and Sabah Adventure Challenge.
+It is one of the major sporting events in the state, after the Mt Kinabalu International Climbathon Adventure Series and Sabah Adventure Challenge.